Breast Cancer Research Unit

 Our projects fall into three main areas:

 We house and curate one of the largest breast cancer specimen collections in the UK.
 Patient tissue, serum, urine and DNA samples are accompanied by considerable clinical and patient follow up information.
 This unique resource allows us to undertake studies to correlate diet, lifestyle, treatment and other factors with breast cancer progression.

-The Against Breast Cancer Unit undertakes projects in three interlinked areas.
+The Breast Cancer Research Unit undertakes projects in three interlinked areas.

-Find out who makes the Against Breast Cancer Research possible.
+Find out who makes the Breast Cancer Research Unit possible.

-Browse a list of our publications from Against Breast Cancer Research.
+Browse a list of our publications from Breast Cancer Research Unit.

 In the Forum gallery, What if? by Christine Douglass presents nine films by nine women diagnosed with breast cancer.